The Judybats: Background

-The band was first formed in 1987, after vocalist Jeff Heiskell, who had been performing with guitarist Ed Winters in Knoxville as an acoustic duo, met bassist Tim Stutz at a local bar called Hawkeye's Corner.
+The band was formed in Knoxville, Tennessee in 1987 (although some sources list 1986 or 1988).
+Frontman Jeff Heiskell and guitarist Ed Winters were neighbors and had been composing folk songs together.
+The duo later met bassist Tim Stutz at a local bar called Hawkeye's Corner.
 Stutz, guitarist Johnny Sughrue and drummer Terry Casper had known each other since high school and had been playing music together as a trio.
 Peggy Hambright, who was Stutz's and Sughrue's roommate at the time, joined the band, contributing keyboards, violin and vocals.
 The Judybats played locally to large audiences before signing to Sire Records in 1990.
 The band took their name from a song written by a friend of theirs, which contained the line, "punch me with a judybat", a punning allusion to Punch and Judy shows.
 The official form of the band's name was never entirely clear; although the band was credited as "The Judybats" on the cover of their 1991 debut album, Native Son, all of their subsequent albums listed the band's name as just "Judybats" or sometimes "JudyBats", although several CD singles from the later albums retained the word "The".